-Neil Issar is an associate in the Litigation Practice Group in the Dallas office of Haynes and Boone.
+Neil Issar is an associate in the Litigation Practice Group in the Dallas office of Haynes Boone.

 Neil’s practice focuses on healthcare litigation, government investigations, and white collar defense, with particular expertise in fraud and abuse laws (including the False Claims Act, the Anti-Kickback Statute, and the Stark Law), navigation of regulatory and compliance issues involving the healthcare industry, and defending and pursuing antitrust claims.
 His experience spans both federal and state courts as well as all aspects of complex litigation proceedings, including fact and expert discovery, depositions, motion practice, hearings, trials, and appeals.